nilearn/nilearn/doc/decoding/searchlight.rst

 ----------

-The classifier used by default by :class:`SearchLight` is LinearSVC with C=1 but this can be customed easily by passing an estimator parameter to the Searchlight.
+The classifier used by default by :class:`SearchLight` is LinearSVC with C=1 but this can be customized easily by passing an estimator parameter to the Searchlight.
 See scikit-learn documentation for `other classifiers
 <http://scikit-learn.org/stable/supervised_learning.html>`_.
 You can
-also pass scikit-learn `Pipelines <https://scikit-learn.org/stable/modules/compose.html>`_ to the Searchlight in order to combine estimators and preprocessing steps (e.g., feature scaling) for your searchlight.
+also pass scikit-learn `Pipelines <https://scikit-learn.org/stable/modules/compose.html>`_ to the :class:`SearchLight` in order to combine estimators and preprocessing steps (e.g., feature scaling) for your searchlight.

 Score function